yashmadan123/mslearn-openai/Instructions/Labs/hol-use-your-own-data-lab1.md

             }]
         )
     ```
+      >**Note**: Ensure that the indentation is correct after pasting the code into the editor; it should align with the previous line.

 7. Review the rest of the code, noting the use of the *extensions* in the request body that is used to provide information about the data source settings.